 - David Norster in Winchester raised over £7000 for the Poppy Appeal

 - Epsom branch donated a pair of Calvin Klein sunglasses for the Douglas Brunton Centre

 - Our Marlow branch donated to pair of sunglasses for the Rennie Grove Hospice

 - Over Christmas, Reading raised money for Save the Children with a Reindeer Naming Competition.

-- Thatcham took donations and baked cakes for Hearing Dogs for Deaf People.
+- Thatcham took donations and dished out cakes for Hearing Dogs for Deaf People.